 Warning: This is a serious hike, so you should only do it if you’re an experienced hiker.
 You’ll need a lot of time and water, plus a backpack of supplies.

-The Ho Chi Minh Trail is in picturesque La Jolla, and it’s only suitable for more experienced hikers, namely those who like adventurous hikes.
+Next on our list of the best hiking trails in San Diego is the Ho Chi Minh Trail in picturesque La Jolla, and it’s only suitable for more experienced hikers, namely those who like adventurous hikes.
 The mostly-sandstone trail can get slippery, so you’ll want to avoid it if conditions are wet – the sandstone can easily break apart underneath you.
 Chances are you’re going to get dirty on this trail, and you should definitely wear rugged shoes.
 You’ll come across canyons and rock formations, and you’ll have to make it down steep declines and around tight corners.

 Iron Mountain will take about half the day and is suitable for even casual hikers, though more athletic hikers will still find it to be worthwhile and interesting.
 If you feel like scrambling, you can take advantage of the boulders and rocks along the way.
 From the hill’s peak you’ll see a panoramic view of San Diego County, reaching from the ocean to Mexico and to the desert.
 Note that this trail can feel difficult in the heat, so avoid it when the temperature skyrockets.